3dem/relion-documents/source/STA_tutorial/ImportTomo.rst

 |RELION| uses the original tilt series stack prior to tilt axis alignment and imports the alignment data from Imod.
 The tomogram folder should contain: a stack file, with extension ``.st``, ``.mrc`` or ``mrcs``; the ``newst.com`` and ``tilt.com`` script files, where the transformation and tilt angles filenames are obtained from, together with tomogram dimensions, offsets and excluded views.
 Particle coordinates should refer to tomograms reconstructed using this information.

 The first step to do is to import the set of tomograms into the pipeline.
 To do that, we must first create a description ``.star`` file containing the required information, one row per tomogram.
 The basic fields are the tilt series stack filename, CTF estimated data filename and Imod project folder.
-The ``rlnTomoName`` label is a unique identifier per tomogram, automatically created if not provided (More information can be found in `relion_tomo_import_tomograms`_ program help).
+The ``rlnTomoName`` label is a unique identifier per tomogram, automatically created if not provided (More information can be found in :ref:`program_tomo_import_tomograms` program help).
 An example of ``tomograms_descr.star`` to use in this tutorial:

 ::